netbymatt/ws4kp/README.md

 And the following technical fixes.

 * Caching of the animated gifs, specifically after they are decompressed
-* Proper settings for static resource caching
-* Build system integration to reduce the number of scripts that need to be loaded

 ## Issue reporting and feature requests